MrCrypticxDev/xilla-docs/src/index.md

 - The [!button variant="primary" text="**Commands**" icon="three-bars" size="xs"](http://docs.xilla.gg/commands/major-commands/backup/) page will give you a quick overview of all the commands Xilla has to offer.

 ## What's Xilla?
- **Xilla** is a brand-new, feature-packed Discord Backup Bot tailored ***just right*** for moderators, admins & owners — Xilla synchronizes data, encrypts mesages, backup bans, emojis, threads, guild overview, and much more!
-Additionally, includes a reliable revert capability so you can always restore part of the prior guild state.
+Xilla is a *top-of-the-line* Discord Backup Bot that's perfect for those in charge of servers.
+It's packed with features that make it easy to keep everything organized and secure, including data synchronization, message encryption, and backups of bans, emojis, threads, and guild overviews.
+And if you ever need to restore something to an earlier state, Xilla has got you covered with its robust revert capability.

 !!!info Useful Resources/Links
 - [Xilla's Website](https://xilla.gg)